913868456/GCDTimer/README.md

 # Usage
 - import GCDTimer.h GCDTimer.m file to your project.
-- improt GCDTimer.h to the file which you wants to use, and invoke like this.
+- import GCDTimer.h to the file which you wants to use, and invoke like this.

 ```
     [GCDTimer scheduleTimerWithName:@"vc1" interval:3 leeway:0.1 repeats:NO isMainQueue:YES block:^{